TMUniversal/papercrypt/README.md

 to generate the file containing your data, and the decryption instructions.

-The program will ask you for an encryption key, for which you can use your mnemonic phrase from earlier.
+The program then asks you for an encryption key, for which you can use your mnemonic phrase from earlier.

 ## Contributing